fastai/nbdev/README.md

 </div>

-There’s a [shortened version of the walkthrough](https://youtu.be/67FdzLSt4aA) available with coding sections sped up using the `unsilence` Python library – it’s 27 minutes faster, but a bit harder to follow.
+Alternatively, there’s a [shortened version of the video walkthrough](https://youtu.be/67FdzLSt4aA) with coding sections sped up using the `unsilence` Python library – it’s 27 minutes faster, but a bit harder to follow.

 You can also run `nbdev_help` from the terminal to see the full list of available commands: